JonathanWillnow/european_factor_stockpicking_screener/README.md

 The code that is used for this App is the same as you can find in this repo in the folder src/Dashboard since I cannot publish the repository that is deployed on Heroku.
 You can therefore also locally run the Dash-App, but you can also just check it out at https://stockpickingapp.herokuapp.com.
 ## Documentation and Idea
 Since I was determined to deploy the project as a Dash-App, I decided to move part of it on the web.
-This repo just contains the documentation of the functions, while the motivation and idea behind this project can be found at https://stockpickingapp.herokuapp.com/documentation, but also partly in the research paper of this project.
+This repo just contains the [documentation](https://github.com/JonathanWillnow/european_factor_stockpicking_screener/blob/master/project_documentation.pdf) of the functions, while the motivation and idea behind this project can be found at https://stockpickingapp.herokuapp.com/documentation, but also partly in the [research paper](https://github.com/JonathanWillnow/european_factor_stockpicking_screener/blob/master/src/paper/research_paper.pdf) of this project.

-The research paper to this project can be found [here](https://github.com/JonathanWillnow/european_factor_stockpicking_screener/blob/master/src/paper/research_paper.pdf) and the documentation can be found [here](https://github.com/JonathanWillnow/european_factor_stockpicking_screener/blob/master/project_documentation.pdf).
 ## Requirements

 The file *environment.yml* contains all requirements to run all functions.
 This includes running all the different scrapers and a local version of the Dash App.